Fuiste/ionic-push-node/README.md

 ## Set a Default Profile

-To specify a profile to use by default, simply update your config object to inclide a `profile` field like so:
+To specify a profile to use by default, simply update your config object to include a `profile` field like so:

 ```javascript
 var config = {